Dhanushsj12/adaptive-engine-layout/ARCHITECTURE.md

 ## Text wrapping

-Text wrapping is modeled from measured single-line width and line height.
+Text wrapping is modeled from measured word widths and simulated greedy word-wrap, using real Canvas 2D measurement in the browser and a documented character-count heuristic fallback in Node.

-It is not intended to reproduce the complete browser word-breaking algorithm.
+It is not intended to reproduce the complete browser word-breaking algorithm (hyphenation, locale-specific line-breaking rules, etc.), but it does explicitly guard against forcing a mid-word break by rejecting any font size where a single word would not fit its box.

-The resolver nevertheless uses text measurement to avoid knowingly placing text into boxes that are too small.

 ---